 Current graduate students pursuing their Ph.D. include:

-Erica Bettac is a 2nd year Industrial/Organizational Psychology graduate student at Washington State University Vancouver.
-Her research interests encompass the occupational health-related areas of stress management, work/life and work/family balance, and job satisfaction and engagement.
-Specifically, she is interested in the interaction between these constructs and cross-cultural research, particularly focusing upon countries with differing health care systems and working cultures..
+Erica L. Bettac is a 4th year Industrial/Organizational Psychology graduate student at Washington State University Vancouver.
+Her research interests encompass the occupational health-related areas of work/life and work/family balance, employee well-being, and performance.
+Specifically, she is interested in the interaction between these constructs and cross-cultural research, particularly focusing upon countries with differing health care systems and working cultures, as well as among individuals in alternative working arrangements (i.e., self-employment).

 Graduates of my research lab have gone on to become successful academicians, scientists and practitioners.
 Below lists their first position upon graduation.